 After breakfast, around 0800 hours go for a jungle trek along the Pasir Antu Laut trail.
 Enjoy the forest scenery along the 2.7 km trail and keep a look out for wildlife.
 Gibbons, banded langurs and hornbills are sometimes spotted on this trail.
 Midway along the trail you will come to a small stream.
 Take a short break before continuing through the pristine forest to Antu Laut beach.
 Have a swim at the beach before returning along the forest trail.
 Half way along the trail turn left onto a small track that leads to the main turtle beach.
 Huge boulders are found along the coast here where the rainforest runs right down to the beach.
 Admire the views before walking back along the beach to the park HQ arriving around 1300-1400 hours.
 Have a late lunch at the park HQ.
 Rest of the day is free at leisure.
 Go snorkelling near Telok Upas or alternatively go for another walk or relax on the beach.
 Dinner at the park HQ.
 After dinner take a stroll along the beach to see if any turtles have come ashore to nest.
 Overnight at the camping shelters.

 Day 6 Tanjung Datu National Park – Sematan – Kuching (B/L)

 After breakfast, free & easy, relax on the beach or go swimming.
-At 1100 hours board a boat and return to Sematan.
-Have lunch in a local restaurant / coffee shop in Sematan.
-Return to Kuching arriving late afternoon.
+Alternatively go on a short walk on one of the park trails.
+Around 1200 hours board a boat and travel to Telok Melano.
+Then continue by road to Sematan and have lunch in a local restaurant or coffee shop.
+Then return to Kuching by road, arriving around 1700 hours.
 Be dropped off at your hotel in Kuching.
-Overnight at Pullman Kuching Hotel (or equivalent).

 Day 7 Semenggoh Orangutan – Frogging at Kubah National Park (B)